thecartercenter/nemo/docs/production-setup.md

 You shouldn't need to edit `database.yml` if you followed the PostgreSQL setup instructions above.

-    cp config/initializers/local_config.rb.example config/initializers/local_config.rb
+    cp .env .env.production.local
-    $EDITOR config/initializers/local_config.rb
+    $EDITOR .env.production.local

 Read the comments in the file and enter sensible values for the settings.
-Then:

-    cp config/settings.local.yml.example config/settings.local.yml
-    $EDITOR config/settings.local.yml

-Similarly, read the comments in the file and enter sensible values for the settings.

 Entering a functioning email server is important as NEMO relies on email to send broadcasts, and registration info, and password reset requests.
 Once you have NEMO running, you can test your email setup by creating a new user for yourself and delivering the login instructions via email or by using the password reset feature.